psychopy/psychojs/README.md

 With high-speed broadband, improved web technologies and smart devices everywhere, studies can now go online without sacrificing too much temporal precision.
 This is a “game changer”.
 Data can be collected on larger, more varied, international populations.
 We can study people in environments they do not find intimidating.
 Experiments can be run multiple times per day, without data collection becoming impractical.

-The idea behind PsychoJS is to make PsychoPy experiments available online, from a web page, so participants can run them on any device equipped with a web browser such as desktops, laptops, or tablets.
+The idea behind PsychoJs is to make PsychoPy experiments available online, from a web page, so participants can run them on any device equipped with a web browser such as desktops, laptops, or tablets.
 In some circumstance, they can even use their phone!

 ## Getting Started